hackmonkey/openzfs-config/README.md

 0010-generate-features.sh
 ```

-This assumes it is being run from the root of this project, and that the
+This assumes it is being run from the `src/` directory, and that the
 `zpool-features.csv` file exists.
 It isn't very smart, so double check everything
 before running.
 Also, it will overwrite the contents of `zpool-features-enabled.txt`;
 don't edit this `.txt` file manually, or you will lose your changes.